 Study Coordinator, 3HP Options Trial and The ExaCT TB Study

 Jillian Kadota is a Research Data Analyst with the Department of Medicine at the University of California San Francisco.
 She works with Dr. Adithya Cattamanchi and Dr. Priya Shete on research studies to evaluate novel strategies for improving diagnosis, management, and prevention of tuberculosis in high risk populations both internationally and domestically.
 She has experience and interest in the use of social protection interventions for improving patient outcomes among people living with HIV in limited-resource settings, and is currently involved in work to understand their effectiveness in reducing patient-centered social and economic barriers to TB care in Uganda.

 Peter James Kitonsa, MBChB

-Peter is a medical doctor and Study Coordinator for the STOMP TB study with Uganda Tuberculosis Implementation Research Consortium (U-TIRC).
+Peter is a medical doctor and Study Coordinator for the STOMP TB and CHASE TB studies with Uganda Tuberculosis Implementation Research Consortium (U-TIRC).
 His career interests are to develop epidemiological and leadership skills in research with specific interests in pediatric health.
 He is currently working on research evaluating potential epidemiologic impact of targeted case finding and preventive therapy interventions alone and in combination.
 His long term objective is to impact on pediatric health through research.

 Allan Musinguzi, MBChB